I am soo sorry this Christmas post is late!

 “Thanks!”
 Oaka squeaked excitedly.

 “Yeah, and happy Christmas to you too,” Oaky smiled.
 “Bye” Brandon stumbled off away, to the field where S.O.M.L. was.

 “Gobb?”
 Brandon yelled at a chair like stone in the snow that seemed to be sleeping.

-Once Brandon and Gobb got down, Brandon handed Gobb a ticket to see Wizarding Soccer, the newest season.
+Once Brandon and Gobb got down, Brandon handed Gobb a ticket to see Magical Soccer, the newest season.
 “Oh thanks!”
 Gobb cheered.
 “I heard Blair is playing on the second period to the fourth!”

 “Happy to give, my friend,” Brandon laughed and handed some sugar apples out to workers.
 After he had taken a pile of apples off his load, he spotted Hal.
 “Oh, Hal!”
 Brandon exclaimed.
 “Yeah, you’re working here now!
 I forgot.”
 Brandon handed Hal another ticket for Wizarding Soccer.

 Hal gave Brandon a purple candy cane and said as though he was waiting to say it, “It’s blabbery berry flavour.
 It makes you start singing carols.”

 “Oh, that’s great Hal!”
 Brandon said.
 “But, I need to get going to give everyone else Their treats.”
 Gobb, Hal and Brandon all bade each other farewell and hoped to see one another soon.
 Brandon started across the plain to Blair’s tower.
 Now, he had only Blair and Giantray’s gifts to give.